*All trainings are entirely ONLINE until further notice.

 This solid foundation of understanding of the anatomy and physiology takes the guesswork and fear out of deciphering which poses will enhance the practice and which can be troublesome for the pregnant and postpartum student.

-This module also includes interviews with Lindsey Vestal, Leslie Howard and Isa Herrara.
+This module also includes interviews with Lindsey Vestal, Leslie Howard, Isa Herrara, and selected TED Talks and birth documentaries.

 This module includes 4 one hour prenatal yoga classes to help you familiarize yourself with the practice.